maxsteg/Computationally-Narrativity-Detection/README.md

 MinNarrative\_ReaderData_Final.csv - Annotated data set from Piper et al. (2022).
 A part of their computed feature values are included in this file and used by our model during training.

-MinNarrative\_ReaderData_Final.csv - Annotated data set from Piper et al. (2022).
+Steg\_Extended\_MinNarrative\_ReaderData\_Final.csv  - Annotated data set from Piper et al. (2022).
 A part of their computed feature values are included in this file and used by our model during training.
 Our computed feature values are included in this file as well.

 Concreteness\_ratings\_Brysbaert\_et\_al_BRM - Concreteness ratings Brysbaert et al. for 1- and 2-word expressions